Chapter 1 : George, August 1998

 The line at the bar was long.

 A small pocket of his classmates stood ahead of him in the line.
 Libby McNaulty’s voice rose over the sound of the pub as she regaled some tale of the Ministry approaching her to be a Secret-Keeper.
+Some things, apparently never changed.
 George listened more intently as the story became more ridiculous.

 “—and when I refused, the official grabbed my shoulders and looked me square in my eyes.
 He cleared his throat - he was probably nervous being so close to me - and told me that the Department of Mysteries had been waiting for somebody with my looks and brain.”
 She paused, most likely for dramatic emphasis.
 “And I lifted my chin high and walked away.
 I’m not about to sell out for so little.
 I mean, it is only the Department of Mysteries, after all.”